CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Examples:*

 ```
-// Lists all incomplete tasks and reminders.
+* Lists all incomplete tasks and reminders.
 > list

-// Lists all incomplete tasks and reminders containing the word `assignment`.
+* Lists all incomplete tasks and reminders containing the word `assignment`.
 > list assignment

-// List all incomplete tasks and reminders from now to 25 December 2016, 11.59pm.
+* List all incomplete tasks and reminders from now to 25 December 2016, 11.59pm.
-// (Assuming now is some time before 25 Decemeber 2016.)
+  (Assuming now is some time before 25 Decemeber 2016.)
 > list et/2016-12-25 11:59pm

-// List all incomplete tasks and reminders from 16 October 2016, 12.00am to 25 December 2016, 11.59pm.
+* List all incomplete tasks and reminders from 16 October 2016, 12.00am to 25 December 2016, 11.59pm.
 > list st/2016-10-16 12:00am et/2016-12-25 11:59pm

-// List all completed tasks.
+* List all completed tasks.
 > list d/yes

-// List both completed and incompleted tasks.
+* List both completed and incompleted tasks.
 > list d/all

-// List all incomplete tasks with tag 'assignment'.
+* List all incomplete tasks with tag 'assignment'.
 > list #/assignment

-// List all incomplete tasks from 16 October 2016, 12.00am to 25 December 2016, 11.59pm and with tags 'assignment'.
+* List all incomplete tasks from 16 October 2016, 12.00am to 25 December 2016, 11.59pm and with tags 'assignment'.
 > list st/2016-10-16 12:00am et/2016-12-25 11:59pm #/assignment
 ```

-#### Today
+##### *Today*

 Seeing as how you might want to know today's tasks frequently, instead of typing `list st/2016-10-16 12:00am et/2016-10-16 11:59pm`, we made it into a command itself!
-If you have events that span midnight today, it will be shown as well.
+Your events that occur today will be shown as well.

 *Format:*